 In the first day of forever, God has revealed Himself as the initiator, executor, powerful God, and ruler of all things.
 He even hints it to us the unity of His being, that the living Word of God was there, creating the universe.
-What will the Bible tells us about God in the second day?
-These are what I found that I’d gladly share it to you!
+What will the Bible tell us about God in the second day of creation?
+Let’s open our Bible and dive into it together!

 And God said, “Let there be an expanse in the midst of the waters, and let it separate the waters from the waters.”